DennisFrauen/dennisfrauen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second-year PhD student at the Institute of AI in Management, LMU Munich, supervised by Prof. Stefan Feuerriegel.
-My research focuses mainly on causal machine learning.
-More precisely, I am interested in developing novel methodology for causal inference from observational data.
-In doing so, I build on tools from both statistical theory as well as recent advances in e.g., Deep Learning.
+I am a second-year PhD student at the Institute of AI in Management, LMU Munich.
+My research interest lies in the intersection of causality, machine learning, and statistics.
+I am interested in developing novel machine learning methods for casual inference from observational data.
+This includes methods for estimating causal effects, but also topics on (partial) identification and causal sensitivity analysis.
+Furthermore, I am interested in applications of causal concepts in algorithmic fairness and optimal decision-making.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.